w3c/wai-develop-training/_accessibility-training/workshop-outline.md

 -   Considerations in selecting authoring tools and content management systems (CMS's)
 -   Selecting evaluation tools for checking web accessibility
--   Undertaking and documenting a quick check for web accessibility with exercise
+-   Undertaking and documenting a preliminary check for web accessibility with exercise

-#### Related Accessibility Topics:
+#### Related Topics with More Information:

 -   [Improving the Accessibility of Existing Websites](http://www.w3.org/WAI/training/topics#improve)